Tony Austin

 Level 4 Diploma in Therapeutic counselling from Lambeth College (CACAB)

 In 2014, I enrolled in the professional training programme at Lambeth College.
 I studied for three years, training as an integrative counsellor.
 The training gave me a thorough grounding in the principles of psychodynamic and Person-Centred Theory.
-During my training, I took a placement at the West London Centre for Counselling.
+During my training, I took a placement at an NHS counselling service, the West London Centre for Counselling.
 We provided time-limited therapy (12 weekly sessions) to residents of the London Borough of Hammersmith.
 After qualifying, I continued to work at WLCC until I relocated to Brighton and set up in Private Practice.
 In July 2019, I was recruited by Counselling in Companies, an organisation providing counselling services to Employee Assistance Programmes all over the country.
-Since working with Counselling in Companies, I have been recruited by two other EAP organisations: The Employee Resilience Company (TERC) and Phoenix Together and have built up a wealth of experience working with clients dealing with a wide range of psychological issues.
+Since working with Counselling in Companies, I have been recruited by another EAP organisation: The Employee Resilience Company (TERC) and have built up a wealth of experience working with clients dealing with a wide range of psychological issues.

 I have worked in a variety of industries including theatre and film, catering, financial services and journalism.
 I grew up in a small village in Devon where my parents were the local doctors.
 After leaving school I trained as an actor and worked in theatre, television and film for 25 years.
 I also developed an interest in Buddhism and Eastern theories of medicine, attaining a professional qualification in shiatsu, a Japanese system of bodywork using the principles of acupuncture.
 In 1995, I took some time away from work to develop my interest in literature and took a BA in English and related literature at the University of York.
 I began having therapy in 2010 and found it hugely beneficial.
 I attribute my work with a skilled humanistic therapist as being the spur that enabled me to transform my life for the better, providing me with insight and understanding of my history and psychological make up.
 Having been through an extensive period of therapy, I know how it can have a profound and positive impact, enabling us to create happier and healthier lives.